vanderbilt-redcap/auto-record-generation/README.md

 Auto Record Generation External Module
 This module is designed to allow for the data from one REDCap project to be migrated to another.
 This migration is handled by a trigger data field being saved.
 The module is designed to migrate any or every data field in the source project that matches a data field in the destination project by both name and type.
+Please note that this module **does not** copy the data access group (DAG) for any migrated records.

 Explanation of Module settings and functionality:
 - "Project in Which to Generate New Record":